-The fiscal year 2020 budget development process was a collaborative process involving many stakeholders.
-The School Board and County Board of Supervisors have held several joint budget work sessions to continue the cooperation and collaboration between the County and FCPS, incorporate One Fairfax into the decision-making process, and continue to identify efficiencies.
+The fiscal year 2021 budget development process was a collaborative process involving many stakeholders.
+The School Board and County Board of Supervisors have held several joint budget work sessions to incorporate One Fairfax into the decision-making process, and continue to identify efficiencies.

-The Superintendent worked closely with the School Board, the leadership team, and the community to present the needs of the school division and works closely with the County to fit these needs into the larger requirements of the community and within the budget plan for Fairfax County.
-The fiscal year 2020 budget included an increase in funding from the County of \$84.4 million, or 4.1 percent from the fiscal year 2019 transfer.
+The Superintendent worked closely with the School Board, the leadership team, and the community to present the needs of the school division and worked closely with the County to fit these needs into the larger requirements of the community and within the budget plan for Fairfax County.
+The fiscal year 2021 budget included an increase in funding from the County of \$7.3 million, or 0.3 percent from the fiscal year 2020 transfer.